-The Alphawood Scholarships are part of the £15 million Southeast Asian Art Academic Programme at SOAS funded by Alphawood Foundation, Chicago.
+The Alphawood Scholarships are part of the £15 million Southeast Asian Art Academic Programme at SOAS, University of London, which has been funded by Alphawood Foundation, Chicago.
 The aim of the academic programme is to advance the understanding and preservation of Buddhist and Hindu art in Southeast Asia through study and research, and to build and support a network of organisations and individuals in the Southeast Asian region who share and support this vision.

 It is intended that the greatest impact of the scholarship programme will be felt in the Southeast Asian region.
 The scholarships panel will therefore look to make awards to students who intend to support the aims of the programme through teaching, further study or any other relevant activity in the region.
-It is hoped that the cohort of Alphawood Scholarship students will use their learning, skills and talents in galleries, museums, heritage organisations, universities, government departments and other institutions in the Southeast Asia region, particularly in the countries of Indonesia, East Timor, Malaysia, Singapore, Thailand, Brunei, Burma, Cambodia, Laos and Vietnam where Buddhist and Hindu art is prevalent, and that over the five years of the scholarship programme, its students and alumni will make a significant and positive impact on the understanding and preservation of art and architecture in the region.
+The cohort of Alphawood Scholarship students will use their learning, skills and talents in galleries, museums, heritage organisations, universities, government departments and other institutions in the Southeast Asia region, particularly in the countries of Brunei, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar/Burma, Singapore, Thailand and Vietnam where Buddhist and Hindu art is prevalent.
+Over the five years of the scholarship programme students and alumni will make a significant and positive impact on the understanding and preservation of art and architecture in the region.

 Postgraduate Taught Courses

-Scholarships will be available for students applying for the following programmes within the Department of History of Art and Archaeology:
+Scholarships will be available for students of the following programmes within the School of Arts:

 - MA Arts of Asia and Africa